 With respect to the quarter ended September 30, 2019, the CIR (A) upheld the order of the department through order dated June 29, 2020.
 Being aggrieved, the Company filed an appeal before ATIR who vide its order dated September 07, 2022 upheld the order of CIR (A).
-Being aggrieved, the Company filed reference application before the Honorable Lahore High Court which is pending adjudication.
+Being aggrieved, the Company filed reference application before the Honorable Lahore High Court who set aside the ATIR order through decision dated May 8, 2024 and remanded back for considering the specific exemptions available to the Company.
+The case is pending for adjudication with ATIR.